 Early Church Was Predominantly Obedient On Sabbath

-In obvious reliance upon Jesus (and hence rejection of Paul's abolition of Sabbath), the early church continued to obey Sabbath on Saturday for several hundred years while worshipping either on Saturday or on the Lord's Day - our present Sunday.
+In obvious reliance upon Jesus (and hence rejection of Paul's abolition of Sabbath), the early church continued to obey Sabbath on Saturday for several hundred years after Christ while worshipping either on Saturday or on the Lord's Day - our present Sunday.

 The Ante-Nicene church records from 125 A.D. to 325 A.D. clearly show the church's general practice was: